KatharinaTheresia/Linguistic-Diversity-Thesis/README.md

 ---

 ### `datasets/`
-Contains the datasets used in the thesis:
+Contains the datasets used in the thesis in csv format:
 - Digitization indices
-- Language diversity measures
+- Linguistic diversity measures

 ---